AlonDiskin/MovieGuide/README.md

 * [Contact](#contact)

 ## General info
-Add more general information about project.
-What the purpose of the project is?
-Motivation?
+Provides the latest news and detail about movies, allowing the user to stay informed  on current events from the movie industry

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)